Naveen032006/Bank-management-system/README.md

 Enter Account Number: 1001
 Enter Account Holder Name: John Doe
 Enter Initial Balance: 5000
-Future Enhancements
+🚀 Future Enhancements
-•	Implement file handling to store account details persistently.
+Add file handling for persistent account storage.

-•	Add a login system for security.
+Implement a login system for added security.

-•	Introduce interest calculations for savings accounts.
+Introduce interest calculations for savings accounts.

-•	Develop a GUI version using frameworks like Qt or Tkinter.
+Build a GUI version using frameworks like Qt or Tkinter.

-Conclusion
+📌 Conclusion
-This project is a basic bank management system designed to demonstrate object-oriented programming, linked lists, and real-world banking operations in C++.
-It provides a good foundation for further enhancements and expansion into a fully functional banking application.
+This Bank Management System project serves as an educational tool to understand and apply object-oriented programming and linked list data structures in a real-world scenario.
+It lays the groundwork for creating more advanced and secure banking applications.